Book Club Hub

 Whether you are charged with picking your book club’s next read or you are thinking of starting a book group in your neighborhood, we can help:

 - Our Book Club in a Bag service can help make your next book club meeting a whole lot easier!
 Each bag contains 10-12 copies of a great book club selection plus a reading guide.
+We offer this for kids, teens, and adults!

 - For lists of good book choices and creative ideas for re-charging your group, check out these books about book clubs.